Travel CVICU Nurse Jobs

-CVICU nurses primarily work in the Cardiovascular Intensive Care Units of hospitals, where they care for patients with severe heart conditions.
+CVICU nurses work in the Cardiovascular Intensive Care Unit of hospitals, where they care for patients with severe heart conditions.
 These are fast-paced, high-stress environments requiring constant monitoring and care of critically ill patients.
-However, they can also find employment in other healthcare facilities such as specialized cardiac care clinics, outpatient care centers, and research facilities.
+However, they can also find employment in other healthcare facilities such as specialized cardiac cath labs and care clinics, outpatient care centers, and research facilities.
 Some CVICU nurses may choose to work for private practice cardiac surgeons.

 Will taking CVICU travel nurse jobs help my nursing career?